Skip to main content

 2. Hover a template and click the pencil (edit) icon.

-3. Update the name and/or content.
+3. Update the name, description, and/or content.

 4. Click Save.